Ads-cmu/preparedness-challenge/README.md

 Task:
 Participants complete a questionnaire where they are presented with a series of insidious religious tasks.
 Each task is framed within a specific scenario.
 In each scenario, participants are told that a religious leader has proposed the task as a solution to a hypothetical problem they face.
 Participants are asked to indicate whether they would carry out the task in each scenario.

+## Detail potential actions that might mitigate the risk you identified.
+The exploit's feasibility stems from two key factors: firstly, GPT-4's inclination to suggest actions without verifying them, and secondly, users' propensity to execute these actions driven by religious faith.
+Mitigating the first aspect is challenging, but OpenAI can address the second by monitoring the use of its APIs for religious purposes.
+Since even innocuous applications of GPT-4 in religious contexts might be manipulated for harm (as seen above), OpenAI should implement stringent customer identification and monitoring processes, especially for users employing the API in religious scenarios.
+This proactive approach can reduce the potential for misuse.